-The play/pause button, seekbar, and replay button are semantically grouped for screen reader navigation, and learners can activate each control individually using these keyboard shortcuts:
+The play/pause button, seekbar, and replay button are semantically grouped for screen reader navigation.
+Learners can use the Tab key to access each control individually and activate each one using these keyboard shortcuts:

 - Spacebar: Plays and pauses the timeline; replays the slide when the timeline has ended